 Bill Josephson is the senior advisor for the Sargent Shriver Peace Institute.
 He was a long-time partner, friend and colleague of Sargent Shriver.
 In late 1960, with a State Department colleague, Warren W. Wiggins, Bill co-authored The Towering Task, a paper that captured the imagination of Sargent Shriver and contributed directly to the design and scope of the Peace Corps.
 Bill continued to work with Sargent Shriver at the Peace Corps until 1966, holding positions as Special Assistant to the Director and then General Counsel.
 In 1972, Bill was a director of Sargent Shriver’s campaign for Vice President on the McGovern/Shriver ticket.
-He is a senior advisor to the Sargent Shriver National Center on Poverty Law in Chicago.

 Bill is now a retired partner of Fried, Frank, Harris, Shriver & Jacobson LLP.
 His expertise in tax-exempt organizations led him to retire from Fried Frank to become the Assistant Attorney General-in-Charge of the Charities Bureau in the New York State Department of Law from 1999 to 2004 under former Attorney General Eliot Spitzer.
 Bill continues to speak and write on issues concerning philanthropy in the United States.
 He has represented both donors and donees including with respect to major endowments.